 psql

-interactive shell.
-This method can be especially useful when you're already working with the database and want to quickly verify the version.
+This method is especially handy when you are already working with the database and want to verify its version quickly.

 → Open your terminal and access the PostgreSQL database using the psql